claudio2323/Momentum-ML-Model/README.md

 - Competitive performance
 - Better handling mixing the 2 approaches 50-50 for the prediction

-SimpleTransformerClassifier:
+Simple Transformer Classifier:
 - Best Accuracy: 38.847%
 - Minimum Loss: 1.08537
 - Strong performance on sequential patterns

-Achieving 39% accuracy in a three-class financial prediction problem (Buy/Sell/Hold) is actually quite notable when properly contextualized.
+Achieving 39% accuracy in a three-class financial prediction problem (Buy/Sell/Hold).
+Despite the apparently low value of accuracy, is actually quite notable when properly contextualized.
 While this might seem only slightly better than the default probability of 33.33% (random chance with equal class distribution), in financial markets even a small edge can translate into significant profits when consistently applied, in this case over 40 instruments.
-This is particularly true because financial markets are highly efficient and notoriously difficult to predict - they incorporate vast amounts of information and are influenced by countless variables, making any consistent advantage over random chance valuable.
-The fact that all three sophisticated approaches ( RF + XGBoost, and AI Transformer) achieve similar classification accuracy around 39% suggests this might represent a meaningful signal rather than just statistical noise.
-Moreover, when this slight predictive advantage is combined with proper risk management and portfolio optimization it can lead to substantial improvements in risk-adjusted returns as shown below in the Portfolio Performance section.
+This is particularly true because financial markets are highly efficient and notoriously difficult to predict - they incorporate vast amounts of information and are influenced by many variables, making any consistent advantage over random chance valuable.
+All three  approaches  RF + XGBoost, and AI Transformer achieve similar classification accuracy around 39%.
+When this small predictive advantage is combined with risk management and portfolio optimization/diversification over sevral asset classes and securities (5 and 40 here),  it can lead to substantial improvements in risk-adjusted returns as shown below in the Equal-Weighted Portfolio Performance section.

-### Equal-Weighted Portfolio Performance: Model Comparison (01/01/21 to 14/09/24)
+### Equal-Weighted Portfolio Performance: Model Comparison (01/01/21 to 14/09/24) out of sample.

 | Metric | Simple Momentum | RF + XGBoost | AI Transformer |
 |--------|-----------------|--------------|----------------|